 Ophththalmology Compensation Rates for Private Equity represent normalized compensation-to-collection rates that may be applied to any payor mix.
 Compensation-to-collection rates are commonly used for:

 - Ophthalmology co-management arrangements.
 The 80/20 ratio published by CMS may be applied to the compensation-to-collection rates in this compensation system to adjudicate payments between surgeons and other non-surgical eye care providers.

 The rates are calculated using the latest Medicare utilization data and compensation ratios published by the RVS Update Committee.
-Rates will be automatically adjusted for new utilization data each year when Medicare releases it (The 2021 proposed rule adjustments will be available 9-18-20).
+Rates will be automatically adjusted for new utilization data each year when Medicare releases it.

 Summary tables are provided identifying 5th, 50th, and 95th percentiles rates using RVS Update Committee data, as well as adjustments for all 112 Geographic Practice Cost Indices (GPCIs), and sites of service (office-based, facility-based, total combined).

 Beginning with Version 1.2, all the personally-performed professional components of Stark DHS are included for all specialties.

 Note: Proportionately higher compensation-to-collection rates at the 95th Percentile are attributable to a small number of ophthalmologists who perform large volumes of procedures in facility (non-office-based) settings.
 The 95th percentile rates are not appropriate for most ophthalmologists, unless you maintain a provider-based practice in a hospital or nursing facility where you regularly perform all of your extended ophthalmoscopy, intravitreal injections, and sensory motor testing.

 - Median Rate; 5th Percentiles and 95th Percentiles Rates

 - Version Update History

 - HCTadvisor Article: Normalizing Physician Collections with the Earnings-Based Compensation Method